-Who Needs a Will?
+Who Requires a Will?

-What Does a Will’s Executor Do?
+What Does the Will Executor Perform?